Chūshingura: Films

 In 1941 the Japanese military commissioned director Kenji Mizoguchi to make The 47 Ronin.
 They wanted a ferocious morale booster based upon the familiar rekishi geki ("historical drama") of "The Loyal 47 Ronin".
 Instead, Mizoguchi chose for his source Mayama Chushingura, a cerebral play dealing with the story.
 The 47 Ronin was a commercial failure, having been released in Japan one week before the Attack on Pearl Harbor.
 The Japanese military and most audiences found the first part to be too serious, but the studio and Mizoguchi both regarded it as so important that Part Two was put into production, despite Part One's lukewarm reception.
 The film was celebrated by foreign scholars who saw it in Japan; it was not shown in the United States until the 1970s.

 During the occupation of Japan, the GHQ banned performances of the story, charging them with promoting feudal values.
 Under the influence of Faubion Bowers, the ban was lifted in 1947.
 In 1952, the first film portrayal of Ōishi by Chiezō Kataoka appeared; he took the part again in 1959 and 1961.
 Matsumoto Kōshirō VIII (later Hakuō), Ichikawa Utaemon, Ichikawa Ennosuke II, Kinnosuke Yorozuya, Ken Takakura and Masahiko Tsugawa are among the most noteworthy actors to portray Ōishi.

 The story was told again in the 1962 Toho production by the acclaimed director Hiroshi Inagaki titled Chūshingura: Hana no Maki, Yuki no Maki.
 The actor Matsumoto Kōshirō starred as Chamberlain Ōishi Kuranosuke and Toshiro Mifune also appeared in the film.
 The actress Setsuko Hara retired following her appearance as Riku, wife of Ōishi.

 Other film versions include the 1978 adventure drama directed by Kinji Fukasaku and called The Fall of Ako Castle, or the 1985 Chūshingura: Vendetta of Obligation directed by Masuda Toshio and the 2010 Chūshingura (Sono Otoko Oishi Kuranosuke) directed by Saizo Kosei with Tamura Masakazu.

-The Hollywood film 47 Ronin by Universal is a fantasy epic and non-respectful with the history, with Keanu Reeves as an Anglo-Japanese who joins the samurai in their quest for vengeance against Lord Kira, who is aided by a fictitious shape-shifting witch.
-It co-stars many prominent Japanese actors including Hiroyuki Sanada, Tadanobu Asano, Kō Shibasaki, Rinko Kikuchi, Jin Akanishi, and Togo Igawa, causing the confusion of japanese audience, who mostly despised the film for such betrayal to the history.
+The Hollywood film 47 Ronin by Universal is a fantasy epic with Keanu Reeves as an Anglo-Japanese who joins the samurai in their quest for vengeance against Lord Kira who is aided by a shape-shifting witch, and co-stars many prominent Japanese actors including Hiroyuki Sanada, Tadanobu Asano, Kō Shibasaki, Rinko Kikuchi, Jin Akanishi, and Togo Igawa.
 It was originally scheduled to be released on November 21, 2012, then moved to February 8, 2013, due to creative differences between Universal and director Carl Rinsch, requiring the inclusion of additional scenes and citing the need for work on the 3D visual effects.
 It was later postponed to December 25, 2013, to account for the reshoots and post-production.
 Consistently negative film reviews of this film rendition considered it to have almost nothing in common with the original play.